Hillary Clinton as First Lady of Arkansas: Unconventionality

-She was the first first lady of Arkansas to hold a job during their husband’s governorship.
-After her husband and her moved to the state capital of Little Rock in 1979, Clinton joined the prestigious Rose Law Firm.
-In 1979, Rodham was made the first woman to be made a full partner at the prestigious Rose Law Firm.
+Clinton (at the time using her maiden name of Rodham) was the first first lady of Arkansas to hold a job during their husband’s governorship.
+After her husband and her moved to the state capital of Little Rock in 1979, she joined the prestigious Rose Law Firm.
+In 1979, she was made the first woman to be made a full partner at the prestigious Rose Law Firm.
 Rodham earned more than her husband did in salary during his tenures as governor.
-Additionally, during both her husband’s terms as governor, Clinton would advise her husband on policy.
+Additionally, during both her husband’s terms as governor, she would advise her husband on policy.

 She retained use of her birth name Hillary Rodham instead of using her husband’s surname, which was something that her husband’s opponent in the 1978 gubernatorial primary had heavily used as an attack against her husband.
-The news gave attention to Clinton’s lack of conformity to Clinton’s decision not to use her husband’s surname.
+The news gave attention to her lack of conformity and to her decision not to use her husband’s surname.
 The New York Timess profile of the newly-elected Bill Clinton described him as, "married to an ardent feminist, Hillary Rodham, who will certainly be the first First Lady of Arkansas to keep her maiden name."
 The Arkansas Democrat wrote a profile that reported, "Despite the fact that she keeps her maiden name, the wife of Arkansas’s new governor, Bill Clinton, claims she’s really an old-fashioned girl."
 Additionally, her cosmetic appearance during her husband’s first term did not conform to societal standards for the state’s first ladies.
-She dressed in matronly manner, wore her hair in headbands and wore large glasses.
+She dressed in matronly manner, wore her hair in headbands, and wore large glasses.